rboric/react-hrm-app/README.md

 ### Tasks

-The react-hrm-app provides a robust task management system that empowers administrators to create, assign, and track tasks within the organization.
+The react-hrm-app offers a task management system that allows administrators to create, assign, and track tasks within the organization.
 Administrators have full control over task management, including the ability to create, update, archive, and delete tasks.
 Basic users, referred to as workers, can actively participate by leaving comments on the tasks assigned to them.

 ### Task creation
 Administrators have the privilege to create tasks by providing a task name and description.
 They can assign tasks to specific users within the organization and set the importance level of each task.
 By assigning users to tasks, administrators ensure clear responsibility and accountability.